Home

 HR4050

-HR4050 is a variable and multiple bright giant star in the constellation of Carina.
+HR4050 is a variable and multiple bright giant star of spectral class K3 in the constellation of Carina.

 HR4050 visual magnitude is 3.4.
-Because of its moderate brightness, HR4050 should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, HR4050 is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 3.4